What travelers need to know about the Boeing 737 Max 9 grounding - KESQ

 Bangs, the former airline pilot, said she understands “why people are frustrated – and nervous – about this,” noting that it’s just been a couple of years since another member of the Max family of aircraft, the Boeing 737 Max 8, was returned to service after being grounded for nearly two years.
 That followed two fatal crashes attributed to problems with the aircraft’s automated Maneuvering Characteristics Augmentation System, or MCAS.

-Bangs said she was impressed that the FAA made “the right decision” in quickly grounding the Max 9 on Saturday, a move it was slow in making for the Max 8.
+Bangs said she was impressed with the FAA’s “right decision” to quickly ground the Max 9 on Saturday, a move it was slow in making for the Max 8.
 She said that industry members were hoping that the issue with the Alaska Airlines plane was a one-off involving a single occurrence that somehow weakened its structure.

 But United and Alaska Airlines both reported additional jets with loose hardware upon inspection Monday.